E- the type of elements returned by this iterator

 This interface is a member of the Java Collections Framework.

-Performs the given action for each remaining element until all elements have been processed or the action throws an exception.
+Performs the given action for each remaining element, in the order elements occur when iterating, until all elements have been processed or the action throws an exception.

 Returns the next element in the iteration.

 Removes from the underlying collection the last element returned by this iterator (optional operation).

 trueif the iteration has more elements.
 (In other words, returns

 next()would return an element rather than throwing an exception.)

 NoSuchElementException- if the iteration has no more elements

 next().
 The behavior of an iterator is unspecified if the underlying collection is modified while the iteration is in progress in any way other than by calling this method.